GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/laundry-list.md

 We built the schedule tree on top of the v1 branch [see here why](./ADRs/stree_dace-version.md) and are thus currently in limbo between versions.
 We'll need to update once DaCe 2.0 gets stable or - at least - takes shape.

+### Storing compressed SDFGs

+DaCe has the option to store SDFGs in compressed format.
+Since SDFGs are stored as (human readable) plain-text json, this can reduce file sizes drastically.
+To be evaluated if this has a negative impact on save & load times.
+The hypothesis is no, but it's always better to check and there are probably a bunch of hard-coded `.sdfg` extension that need to be adapted.

 ### Interval context: drop explicit `PARALLEL`

 Currently, users need to specify whether their stencil can run in parallel or not.
 From data dependency analysis, we should be able to derive if it is safe to run a stencil in parallel or not.
 The would allow us to remove the `PARALLEL` option and auto-magically enable parallelism when possible.